crowbar/barclamp-crowbar/doc/devguide/model.md

-### Crowbar Data Models
+### Crowbar Data Models & Behavior

-#### Lionel

-The data models in Crowbar are expressed in ActiveRecord

-Namespacing:  Individual Barclamps can add models, but are expected to add them in their own namespace.

-Example:  Foo Barclamp with a model for Attrib::FooBar with a subclass for Attrib

-BarclampFoo::Attrib
-Path = `app/models/foo/attrib_foo_bar.rb`
-Class = `Foo::AttribFooBar < Attrib`
+Crowbar Data Models express the data in the system.

+In this area of the documentation, we discuss the models and their behaivor.